Appalachian Trail Georgia: Your Guide For Access & What To Expect

 Don't tell strangers where you are camping and stay away from sleeping near forest roads that have seen recent vehicle use.
 It is always a good idea for hikers to imply that they are hiking with a larger group, even if hiking alone.

-Before setting out, hikers should inform someone, a relative, or friend (or the innkeeper) of their hiking itinerary and expected return time as a precautionary measure that could save a life in the event of an accident or lost hikers.
+Before setting out, hikers should inform someone, a relative, or a friend (or the innkeeper) of their hiking itinerary and expected return time as a precautionary measure that could save a life in the event of an accident or lost hikers.

 Wrapping Up

 Hiking in the mountains in Georgia promises to be a fun and rewarding experience.
-Keeping the trail pristine is an important part of using the trail in order to preserve it for future generations to enjoy.
+Keeping the trail pristine is an important part of using the trail to preserve it for future generations to enjoy.

 The Georgia Trail is maintained by the Georgia Appalachian Trail Club through an agreement with the U.S. Forest Service.